mayurhapani/frontend_recipe_management/README.md

 admin email = mayur@gmail.com
 password = Mayur@123

-for import / export
-go to profile page // you can find options there for import and export You can select CSV file to import data suggestion = before import data export old data for data format then update that file

-by default user roll = user
-only one admin // can not register new admin for security
+## Features

+### Home Page
+- Users can view all recipes.
+- Logged-in users can see a "View More" button on each recipe card.
+Clicking this button opens a modal with full recipe details.
+- Non-logged-in users can only see the recipe image, name, and createdBy information.

+### Profile Page
-admin can see all the posts of the other users also can update status of task on home page user can see all task given by admin and created by self
+- Admin can see all posts of other users and update the status of tasks.

-only admin have right to assign task to other users // there is function in admin route can fetch other users while adding tasks

-task will automatically arranged by its category (priority) if task marks as done it automatically goes at down side of list
+- Admin can assign tasks to other users.
+- Users can see tasks given by the admin and tasks they created themselves.
+- Tasks are automatically arranged by category (priority).
+Completed tasks move to the bottom of the list.

-user can see which tasks are given by admin (by : @admin)
+- Users can see which tasks are given by the admin (by: @admin).

+### Recipe Management
+- Admin can edit and delete recipes directly from the profile page.
+- Users can add new recipes from the profile page.
+- Recipes are displayed with an increased image size and a more compact details section.

+### Import/Export
+- Go to the profile page to find options for importing and exporting data.
+- You can select a CSV file to import data.
+- Suggestion: Before importing data, export the old data to understand the data format, then update that file.

+### User Roles
+- By default, the user role is "user".
+- There is only one admin, and new admins cannot be registered for security reasons.

+## Theme
+- The application uses a consistent theme with gradient colors (orange to yellow) for buttons and headers.